 Deep Purple's classic album "Machine Head" was recorded in the Grand Hotel in Montreux, Switzerland, after a fire at the city's entertainment complex where they were scheduled to record caused them to seek another space.
 Since this hotel in Switzerland was empty during the winter, they were granted a right to use the hallways and corridors to complete the album.
 Thus, the song "Smoke on the water" sums up the story quite nicely.
 This album rocks from start to finish with additional classic tunes including “Highway Star,” “Lazy,” and “Space Truckin’.”

 Collectors should note that there have been two different surround sound versions of "Machine Head" released to date, the DVD-Audio version and the SACD version.
 There is a distinction between the two mixes.
-The DVD-Audio version apparently contains many differences in the songs, compared with the original versions.
-Guitar solos are not the same either, and some songs are reported to be longer than the original versions.
-This SACD contains a 5.1 channel remix which mimicks the "original" quad mix available on vinyl.
+The DVD-Audio version contains many differences in the songs, compared with the original versions.
+Guitar solos are not the same either and some songs are longer than the original versions.
+This Japan SACD contains a 5.1 channel remix which mimics the "original" quad mix available on vinyl.
 A previous version omitted the center channel, which is now included along with the deepest bottoms being directed to the sub-woofer.
-However, the multi-channel mix is extremely bass heavy, which may appeal to some listeners whom enjoy the shear power of thundering hard rock music, but too boomy for this reviewers taste.
-The stereo mix is fantastic, clean and well balanced.
+However, the multi-channel mix is extremely bass heavy, which may appeal to some listeners who enjoy the sheer power of thundering hard rock music, but too boomy for this reviewer’s taste.
+The stereo mix is fantastic, clean, and well balanced.
 There is a fresh snap on the snare and pleasant brightness to the guitars that provide a wonderful stereo experience.
-This version includes a b-side bonus track of "When A Blind Man Cries," in stereo and multi-channel.
+This version includes a B-side bonus track of "When A Blind Man Cries," in both stereo and multi-channel.